helix-collective/adl/doc/backend-haskell.md

 # Generated Code

 The haskell backend generates haskell code from the input ADL files.
-Each ADL module results gnerates a single corresponding haskell module.
+Each ADL module results generates a single corresponding haskell module.
 The `--package` compiler flag specified the root package for generate code.
 Hence, an adl module `foo.bar` with the compile flag `--package project1.adl` would result in the haskell module